Jaatishwar: Plot

-In the present timeline, Rohit Mehta (Jisshu Sengupta), a Gujarati born and brought up in Calcutta, falls in love with Mahamaya (Swastika Mukherjee) and tries to woo her.
+In the present timeline, Rohit Mehta, a Gujarati born and brought up in Calcutta, falls in love with Mahamaya Bandopadhyay and tries to woo her.
 Since he can just barely utter a few Bengali words (and that too in the wrong places), Mahamaya throws him a hurdle to cross - if he can write a song with correct Bengali lyrics and sing it without any accent or mistake, she would think of a possible relationship.
 Rohit accepts the challenge and goes to Portugal to study colonial history.

 Two years pass.
 Mahamaya is now a radio jockey at a popular radio station.
 Rohit is in Portugal but still very much in love with her.
-His Bengali is being refined by his friend and classmate Bodhi (Abir Chatterjee).
-Rohit chooses the music course and decides to do a dissertation on the 19th Century folk poet Hensman Anthony(Anthony Firingee).
+His Bengali is being refined by his friend and classmate Bodhi.
+Rohit chooses the music course and decides to do a dissertation on the 19th Century folk poet Hensman Anthony (Anthony Firingee).
 He goes to Calcutta and then to Farashdanga, Chandannagar, where Anthony lived and composed his songs.
-He goes to the local library to get some books where he meets the assistant librarian, a mysterious man named Kushal Hajra (Prosenjit Chatterjee), who claims to be the re-incarnation of Anthony himself.
+He goes to the local library to get some books where he meets the assistant librarian, a mysterious man named Kushal Hajra, who claims to be the re-incarnation of Anthony himself.
 Kushal laments that the visions of his previous life are haunting him every day, and slowly taking over the memory of his present life.
 Rohit promises to take him to Calcutta for treatment, in return he demands the life history of Anthony.

 The story then goes back to the 19th Century, where Anthony impresses the villagers with his musical talent.
 He saves a young Bengali widow, Soudamini, from performing sati and later marries her.
 But he yearns to learn the Bengali language and compose songs in that language.
 He learns it, reading Hindu scriptures and understanding the meaning of the folk compositions.
 In those days, kavigaans were very popular in Calcutta, where two kaviyaals or folk poets would face each other with their respective groups and compete with each other through songs and poems.
 Anthony was impressed by the kavigaans and decided to form a group on his own.
-He used to compose the songs himself, and on the first occasion met the woman kaviyaal, Joggeshwari (Ananya Chatterjee), whom he defeats.
-Slowly, as he began to progress in his career as a kaviyaal, he competed with noted kaviyaals of the time like Ram Basu (Sujan Mukherjee) and Thakur Singha (Biswajit Chakraborty).
+He used to compose the songs himself, and on the first occasion met the woman kaviyaal, Joggeshwari, whom he defeats.
+Slowly, as he began to progress in his career as a kaviyaal, he competed with noted kaviyaals of the time like Ram Basu and Thakur Singha.